 In the example above, the way the questions are framed could potentially lead an interviewee to completely different answers.
 Unless you know you would like an answer to a specific research method, for example, it’s best to ask more open-ended questions that prompt thoughtful answers.

 Framing questions the same way each time solidifies that similar answers across interviews can be classified as trends and marked as defining characteristics of the persona.

 At Beacons Point, we include a BIG box on the bottom of our persona template for “Content Ideas” to jot down any that sparked during or directly following a persona interview.

 As marketers and business owners, it’s easy to get stuck in the weeds.
-Promotions, campaigns, content ideas seem less likely to arise the harder you fixate on them.
+Promotions, campaigns, and content ideas seem less likely to arise the harder you fixate on them.
 Therein lies the magic of persona research.
-By talking to your target audience directly, they are giving you the gift of explaining exactly how they would like to spoken to, marketed to, and sold to.
+By talking to your target audience directly, they are giving you the gift of explaining exactly how they would like to speak to, marketed to, and sold to.
 It’s a treasure trove of insight you simply cannot get any other way.

 Use their opinions to jot down interesting content ideas along the way.
 Does an interviewee mention how they prefer video content and want to be shown how something works, not told?
 That sounds like a perfect opportunity to build product demo videos into your next campaign.